SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-cloudformation-template-with-secured-sumoendpoint.md

 This method is similar to [Collect CloudWatch Logs using a CloudFormation Template](/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-cloudformation-template) the only difference is that this method stores the Sumo Logic Endpoint securely in system manager.

-To collect Amazon CloudWatch Logs using a CloudFormation template with secured Sumo Logic EndPoint, follow the below instructions.
+To collect Amazon CloudWatch Logs using a CloudFormation template with secured Sumo Logic Endpoint, follow the below instructions.

 ## Step 1: Add a Hosted Collector and HTTP Source